 Until December 18, 2014, Nuinsco owned a 50% interest in CBay and jointly controlled the company with Ocean Partners.
 Effective that date, Nuinsco gave up 42.5% of its interest in CBay in satisfaction of amounts payable under a loan facility, including accrued interest as of that date.
-As at December 31, 2015, the Company wrote down its investment in CBAY to nil.
-IFRS requires a write-down of the carrying value of assets to the net recoverable amount.
-Given the current market uncertainties, the valuation of resources properties is difficult and management cannot reliably estimate any recoverable amount.
-As a result the Company has chosen to write down the value of the investment.
-The Company will revisit the valuation of the asset at the end of every reporting period and will recognize a recovery if the fair value of these assets can be reliably determined.
+Accordingly, on December 18, 2014, the Company recorded a loss on disposition of \$3,705,000 on its interests in CBay Minerals.
+As at December 31, 2015, the Company wrote down the investment to \$nil due to the uncertainty around the recoverability of costs.